 Student Organization Suspension

 Suspension is more severe than a probation penalty for an organization.
-Often a suspension of the organization lasts for at least a seminar, sometimes longer.
+Often a suspension of the organization lasts for at least a semester, sometimes longer.
 Suspensions may vary, and sometimes if a national organization intercedes, they may even be extended.
 One example of an extended suspension is the Georgia Tech Lambda Chi Alpha organization.
 Georgia Tech set the suspension length from November 13, 2018, to May 10, 2019, and the national organization extended it until 2023.
 If an organization's sanctions include suspension, that may mean that they have to vacate all housing or office space that they had been granted.
 This space may become available to other university organizations, and individuals who lose their housing may be reassigned if housing is available.

 Student Organization Dissolution, Removal, Expulsion